Mariam Khan: It's Not About The Burqa

 Here’s what it’s really about.

-We are currently only able to offer shipping to customers in the UK.
-Apologies to our international friends - we are hoping to expand our shipping options to include international customers very soon.
+We are hoping to expand our shipping options to include international customers very soon.

 Prices